Cj-bc/laun.sh/README.md

 *launchpad*: a wonderful music instrument.
 Let's google if you don't know!!
 *clip*: the music file which will be assinged to keys.
 Those files puts in 'src/' *attribute(attr)*: type of action that will be occured when the key is pushed

+# Thanks to

+  * niieani/bash-oo-framework -- Bash Infinity is a modern boilerplate / framework / standard library for bash
+    Used for many things...making class, error handling, etc..
+  * 0k/shyaml -- a yaml parser for shellscript.
+    Used for parsing launsh.yaml